metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 ## Raiders @ Jaguars

 Meanwhile, the Raiders are dominating this match.
 It makes me wonder if it helps that they spent time on the East Coast this week bonding with one another.

+It's worth noting conditions are pretty humid, although cloudy.

+***

+## Chargers @ Falcons

+Lots of experimentation on Atlanta's side, putting Mariota out there in empty personnel.

+I lost some respect for Arthur Smith.
+I think he forced Mariota to make too many passes, despite the running game working just swimmingly.
+And after I saw Khalil Mack literally just take the ball away from Drake London, I'm convinced the Falcons don't have much idea how to win.
+Even their win against Carolina last week came miraculously off a missed extra point and a missed field goal in overtime.